urbit/docs/docs/using/web.md

 ---
 navhome: /docs/
-next: true
+navuptwo: true
-sort: 7
+sort: 8
-title: Web
+title: Web (Eyre)
 ---

-# Web
+# Web (Eyre)

 <div class="row">
 <div class="col-md-8">

-Your Urbit runs its own webserver, `%eyre`, that handles all things HTTP.
-Here we'll cover the features of `%eyre` that most resemble a traditional web server.
+Your Urbit runs its own webserver, Eyre, that handles all things HTTP.
+Here we'll cover the features of Eyre that most resemble a traditional web server.

-By default `%eyre` uses Tree, which is sort of like a combination of [Jekyll](https://jekyllrb.com/) or [Kirby](https://getkirby.com/) and Finder on OSX.
+By default Eyre uses Tree, which is sort of like a combination of [Jekyll](https://jekyllrb.com/) or [Kirby](https://getkirby.com/) and Finder on OSX.
 Tree is a simple ui for browsing the contents of the filesystem, statically publishing a blog or any kind of content and for running single-page apps.

 Tree was built primarily to display both our documentation and the contents of `urbit.org`.
 We provide a few simple examples [here](#-examples) of how to publish using Tree.
 If you're interested in doing anything complex it's worth checking out the [docs source](https://github.com/urbit/docs) and the [urbit.org](https://github.com/urbit/urbit.org) source.